christena-holloway/ChenChat/README.md

 4. Ask for help finding objects
  	* “I need my straw.”
  	* “I can’t find my mouthpiece.”
+5. Switch to different tasks
+	* "Switch to the keyboard."
+	* "Mouse"
 5. Create a chat group or navigate to an existing one
  	* “Enter chat group <chat group name>.”
  	    - “Enter chat group ‘Food’.”